-This opens the previous song in the folder in alphabetical order.
+Use the [Prev] button to open the previous song in the folder in alphabetical order.

-This opens the next song in the folder in alphabetical order.
+Use the [Next] button to open the next song in the folder in alphabetical order.

 The [Save] button is used to save the current song to disk.